Healthdirect Free Australian health advice you can count on.

 Learn to recognise mild, moderate and severe symptoms of COVID-19, and when to seek medical advice from your GP or another healthcare professional.

 People with a mild case of COVID-19 can treat their symptoms in a similar way to how they treat a seasonal flu.
-Here's how to relieve symptoms at home.
+Here's how to relieve symptoms at home and how to monitor your symptoms.

 Learn more here about the development and quality assurance of healthdirect content.